pconrad-fb/restructured-dreams/source/getting-started.rst

 These are the tools and resources you will use for the recipes in this guide.
 Each recipe lists the tools you’ll need.

-**reStructuredText editor**
+**Editor**

 A reStructuredText editor is a specialized text editor that makes it easier to get the syntax right.
+Some code editors and text Editors include tools for working with reStructuredText.
 Different editors have different features—you’ll want to play with more than one to find out which you like.

 **Pandoc**